brillout/wildcard-api/docs/faq.md

 <p align="center">

 <sup>
-Feel free to <a href="https://github.com/reframejs/wildcard-api/issues/new">open a GitHub issue</a>
+<a href="https://github.com/reframejs/wildcard-api/issues/new">Open a GitHub ticket</a>
-if you have questions, feature requests, or ideas.
-We enjoy talking with our users :-).
+if you have questions or if something is not clear.
+We enjoy talking with our users.
 </sup>

 <br/>